 Are direct and resale purchasers treated the same by DVC?

 In the past, once the resale purchase was completed, new members who purchased via resale received the exact same benefits — including ID cards, website access, discounts, customer service, and travel assistance—provided with purchases directly from Disney.
+This is no longer the case.

 When you purchase an ownership interest in a Disney Vacation Club resort direct from Disney Vacation Development, you also get a set of incidental benefits that DVC refers to as “Membership Extras”.
 This includes discounts, offers and opportunities made available by DVD to members.
 These incidental benefits of membership may be modified or terminated at any time by DVC.

 In the past, DVD offered these benefits to every DVC member no matter if you purchased direct from Disney or on the resale market.
 Even though there was no requirement that these incidental benefits were transferrable from the original buyer to the new buyer, DVD allowed that to occur.
+That is no longer the case.

 Restrictions on points purchased via resale